The Criminal Justice System

 The Attorney General also has overall responsibility for the Government Legal Department and Her Majesty's Crown Prosecution Service Inspectorate, and fulfils a number of independent public interest functions.

-The Solicitor General supports the Attorney across the range of his responsibilities.
+The Solicitor General supports the Attorney across the range of their responsibilities.

 More information: www.gov.uk/government/organisations/attorney-generals-office.